phillipbarron/2fa-cli-util/README.md

 ### todo

 * allow fetching / synchronisation of keys from secret manager or similar
+* Integrate import script to tool
+* Add checks for import (ie, is there existing config) and merge options.

 ### need to extract existing keys from Google auth?

 [try this](https://github.com/krissrex/google-authenticator-exporter)

+The is an [import script here](src/import.ts) which can map from the exported format to that require by this tool.
+Run from the command line with `yarn import` and then provide the path the exported file.